rygo6/GTAvaCrypt/README.md

 #### Encrypting and Uploading

-1. Ensure any meshes you wish to have encrypted are using the new V2 edit of Poiyomi.
-It will skip over mesh that do not use this shader.
+1. Ensure any meshes you wish to have encrypted are using Poiyomi 8.
+It will skip over meshes that do not use this shader.
 2. On the `AvaCryptV2Root` component click the 'Encrypt Avatar' button.
 This will lock all of your Poiyomi materials, make all necessary edits to your AnimatorController, and make a duplicate of your avatar which is encrypted.
 Be aware your duplicated avatar with "_Encrypted" appended to it's name will appear completely garbled in the editor.
 This is what other users will see if they do not have your avatar shown. *Do not set the keys on the material inside the Unity Editor.*
 3. Go to the VRChat SDK Menu then 'Build and Publish' your avatar which has '_Encrypted' appended to the name.